Experience the wonders of Uluru as part of your Northern Territory adventure.

 Take in a breathtaking Uluru sunset with a glass of bubbly (or BYO beer) and a delicious Aussie BBQ dinner.

-After sunset and dinner, we set off to Alice Springs, stopping on the way to drop off travellers who are staying at Ayers Rock Resort.
+After sunset and the dinner, we head to the Ayers Rock Resort to drop off those finishing their tour at Ayers Rock Resort Accommodation.

-Tickets for this full-day tour leaving and returning to Alice Springs sell fast.
+Tickets for this tour sell fast.
 Claim your spot today to avoid disappointment.

 What are the departure and return times?

 If you’re looking for things to do in Central Australia, this tour is a memorable outing.

 We depart Alice Springs at approx 6 am from March to October, or at approx 7 am November to February.
 We depart from Ayers Rock Resort at approx 11:35 am from March to October, or at approx 12:35 pm from November to February.

 ***Please note that pickup times will change beginning 1st of April 2024.
 Kindly refer to your confirmation email for the actual pickup time.